eunrcn/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `InternHub` and the **User** is the `InternHub User`, unless specified otherwise)

-**Use Case: Input Company Contact Information**

-**Actor:** Internship Applicant
+#### Use Case: Adding a new Internship Application

 **Main Success Scenario (MSS):**

-1. Internship Applicant inputs contact information of internship company.
+1. User inputs contact information of internship company.
-2. System stores the contact information.
+2. System stores the application information.<br>
-3. Use case ends.
+Use case ends.

 **Extensions:**

-* 1a.
+1a.
 System detects an error in the entered data.
 * 1a1.
 System requests for the correct data.
 * 1a2.
-Internship Applicant enters new data.
+User enters new data.
 * Steps 1a1-1a2 are repeated until the data entered are correct.
 * Use case resumes from step 2.

-* *a.
-At any time, Internship Applicant chooses to cancel the input.
+1a.
+System detects an error in the fields being added (No fields at all / Invalid field prefixes / Duplicate prefixes)
+* 1a1.
+System requests for proper input of fields and correct prefix
+* 1a2.
+User enters the fields to be edited.
+* Steps 1a1-1a2 are repeated until the selection is correct.
-    * Use case ends.
+* Use case resumes from step 2.
 ---

-**Use Case: Delete Company Contact Information**
+#### Use Case: Delete Internship Application

-**Actor:** Internship Applicant

 **Main Success Scenario (MSS):**

-1. Internship Applicant inputs index of contact to be deleted.
+1. User inputs index of contact to be deleted.
-2. System deletes the relevant contact information.
+2. System deletes the relevant internship application.<br>
-3. Use case ends.
+Use case ends.

 **Extensions:**

-* 1a.
-System detects an error in index of contact
+1a.
+System detects an error in index of application
 * 1a1.
-System requests for proper input of index (1 to current number of contacts)
+System requests for proper input of index (1 to current number of applications)
 * 1a2.
-Internship Applicant enters the correct index.
+User enters the correct index.
 * Steps 1a1-1a2 are repeated until the selection is correct.
 * Use case resumes from step 2.

-* *a.
-At any time, the Internship Applicant chooses to cancel to detect contact.
-    * *a1.
-System cancels deletion of contact.
-    * Use case ends.

 ---

-**Use Case: Edit Contacts Info**
+#### Use Case: Edit Internship Application Information

-**Actor:** Internship Applicant

 **Main Success Scenario (MSS):**

-1. Internship Applicant chooses contact to edit by its index and enters relevant fields to be modified
+1. User chooses application to edit by its index and enters relevant fields to be modified.
-2. System modifies that corresponding field of that contact
+2. System modifies that corresponding field of that application.<br>
-3. Use case ends
+Use case ends.

 **Extensions:**

-* 1a.
-System detects an error in index of contact
+1a.
+System detects an error in index of application
 * 1a1.
-System requests for proper input of index (1 to current number of contacts)
+System requests for proper input of index (1 to current number of applications)
 * 1a2.
-Internship Applicant enters the correct index.
+User enters the correct index.
 * Steps 1a1-1a2 are repeated until the selection is correct.
 * Use case resumes from step 2.

-* 1a.
-System detects an error in the fields to be edited (No fields at all or incorrect field prefixes)
+1a.
+System detects an error in the fields to be edited (No fields at all / Invalid field prefixes / Duplicate prefixes)
 * 1a1.
 System requests for proper input of fields and correct prefix
 * 1a2.
-Internship Applicant enters the fields to be edited.
+User enters the fields to be edited.
 * Steps 1a1-1a2 are repeated until the selection is correct.
 * Use case resumes from step 2.

-* *a.
-At any time, the Internship Applicant chooses to cancel to edit contact.
-    * *a1.
-System cancels edit of contact.
-    * Use case ends.

 ---

-**Use Case: Filter Contacts by Tag**
+#### Use Case: Filter Internship Applications by Tag

-**Actor:** Internship Applicant

 **Main Success Scenario (MSS):**

-1. Internship Applicant chooses to filter contacts by tag.
+1. User chooses to filter applications by tag.
-2. Internship Applicant inputs the tag.
+2. User inputs the tag.
-3. System filters the contacts associated with the selected tag.
+3. System filters the applications associated with the selected tag.
-4. System displays the filtered contacts.
+4. System displays the filtered applications.<br>
-5. Use case ends.
+Use case ends.

 **Extensions:**

 * 2a.
 System detects an error in tag to be filtered
     * 2a1.
-System requests for proper input of tag (One of existing tags)
+System requests for proper input of tag (One of existing tags : NR, O, OA, I, R)
     * 2a2.
-Internship Applicant enters the correct tag.
+User enters the correct tag.
     * Steps 2a1-2a2 are repeated until the selection is correct.
     * Use case resumes from step 3.

-* *a.
-At any time, the Internship Applicant chooses to cancel the filtering.
-    * *a1.
-System cancels the filtering.
-    * Use case ends.

 ---

-**Use Case: View information of a contact**
+#### Use Case: View information of an Internship Application

-**Actor:** Internship Applicant

 **Main Success Scenario (MSS):**

-1. Internship Applicant chooses contact to be viewed on view panel.
+1. User chooses application to be viewed on view panel.
-2. System requests for the specific contact index.
-3. Internship Applicant enters the contact index.
+2. User enters the application index.
-4. System views the relevant contact on the view panel.
+3. System views the relevant contact on the view panel.<br>
-5. Use case ends.
+Use case ends.

 **Extensions:**

+* 2a.
+System detects an error in index of application
+    * 2a1.
+System requests for proper input of index (1 to current number of applications)
+    * 2a2. user enters the correct index.
+    * Steps 2a1-2a2 are repeated until the selection is correct.
+    * Use case resumes from step 3.

+---

+#### Use Case: Modifying existing Note content of an Internship Application

+**Main Success Scenario (MSS):**

+1. User chooses application update the note content of.
+2. User enters the application index.
+3. System retrieves note content of the corresponding application in the command box as an edit command.
+4. User makes updates the note on the command box and hits enter.
+5. System stores the changes made.<br>
+   Use case ends.

+**Extensions:**

-* 3a.
-IH detects an error in index of contact
+* 2a.
+System detects an error in index of application
-    * 3a1.
-System requests for proper input of index (1 to current number of contacts)
+    * 2a1.
+System requests for proper input of index (1 to current number of applications)
-    * 3a2.
+    * 2a2.
 Internship Applicant enters the correct index.
-    * Steps 3a1-3a2 are repeated until the selection is correct.
+    * Steps 2a1-2a2 are repeated until the selection is correct.
     * Use case resumes from step 3.

-* *a.
-At any time, Internship Applicant chooses to cancel to view contact.
-    * *a1.
-System cancels viewing of contact.
-    * Use case ends.

 ---